 Guided the Canaries to the Premier League, although couldn't keep them up and was sacked in March 2017.

-For Preston, attacker Jayden Stockley joined Luton on loan from Bournemouth in January 2015 until the end of the season, scoring three times in his 13 games.
+Now 27, the forward joined Luton on loan from Bournemouth in January 2015, notching three goals in his 13 games.

-It had started so well too, Willy Shanks scoring the only goal to settle a Division Two contest back in January 1950.
+We've got form: Luton have a quite dreadful record on their visits to Deepdale over their history, despite things starting so well, Willy Shanks scoring the only goal to settle a Division Two contest back in January 1950.

 That was the start of an eight game winless run though, losing seven and netting just twice, until Alan Slough was on target in a 1-0 success in January 1972.

-However, that's it in terms of victories for the Hatters, with the 11 games since seeing Luton register just three draws, losing their last seven outings.
+Since then, the Hatters haven't won though, with the 12 following games since seeing Luton register just three draws, losing their last eight outings.

-Overall, Town's record makes for miserable reading, with just two wins from 21, drawing four and losing 17, as they have drawn blanks on 11 occasions, scoring 13 times and conceding 36 to a Preston side who haven't been shut out since that 1-0 win in the 1970s.
+Overall, Town's record makes for miserable reading, with just two victories from 22, drawing four and losing 18, as they have fired blanks on 11 occasions, scoring 14 times and conceding 38 to a Preston side who haven't been shut out since that 1-0 win in the 1970s.